skovy/skovy.dev/content/blog/typescript-explained-in-javascript-mapped-types/index.md

 });
 ```

-Now that we know how mapping, or iterating over arrays and objects looks in
+Now that we know how mapping and iterating over arrays and objects looks in
 JavaScript, what could this look like with some types?

 ## TypeScript